python/typing_extensions/README.md

 - `TypeVar` gains two additional parameters, `default=` and `infer_variance=`, in the draft PEPs [695](https://peps.python.org/pep-0695/) and [696](https://peps.python.org/pep-0696/), which are being considered for inclusion in Python 3.12.
-- `Literal` does not flatten or deduplicate parameters on Python <3.9.1.
-The `typing_extensions` version flattens and deduplicates parameters on all Python versions.
+- `Literal` does not flatten or deduplicate parameters on Python <3.9.1, and a caching bug was fixed in 3.10.1/3.9.8 The `typing_extensions` version flattens and deduplicates parameters on all Python versions, and the caching bug is also fixed on all versions.

 There are a few types whose interface was modified between different versions of typing.
 For example, `typing.Sequence` was modified to